razziel89/mealie-addons/README.md

 In the below example, `mealie-addons` will be accessible under the same URL as [mealie] but on port 9926 as compared to [mealie]'s port 9925.
+Furthermore, any generated EPUB file will not have a title page in the below example.
 The meaning of each of the the [environment variables] is explained [below](#environment-variables).